rwblokzijl/Msc-thesis-EuroToken/thesis.md

 of a double spend significantly, but requires of their users to so quite some work in order to be able to transact.
 While public nodes are available to validate transactions for you, these are currently run by enthusiasts and altruists.
-A common criticism is that there is no reason the altruistic processing of transactions will continue into the future.
+A criticism is that there is no reason the altruistic processing of transactions will continue into the future.

 Another example is Nano [@Nano:whitepaper].
-Nano employs a block-lattice structure which assigns a personal blockchain on a per user basis.
+Nano employs a block DAG that resembles a lattice structure which assigns a personal blockchain on a per user basis.
 Transactions happen between users and are incorporated into both chains.
 Double spending is prevented by having blocks broadcast into the network and representatives nodes validating the transactions.
 These representative nodes are elected thought a delegated proof of stake mechanism.

 The double spending problem has many potential solutions, all with their own set of trade-offs.
-A payments solution that aims to scale to a global level using distributed technologies needs to find a careful balance between double-spending, scalability and decentralization.
+A payments solution that aims to scale to a global level using distributed technologies must careful balance double-spending, scalability and decentralization.

 ## The problem of off-line digital payments